vtphan/Code4Brownies/INSTALL/README.md

 ### Running the server on the instructor's laptop

 Students and the instructor communicate by sending messages to a server.
-The server should be run on the same computer of the instructor.
+The server should be run on the the instructor's computer.

 OS X or Linux: run the server in a terminal (OSX)
 ```